michelene/quizdecks/README.md

 Then realizing the spec required me to keep a score, I changed the 'Previous' and 'Next' buttons to be 'Correct' and 'Incorrect'.
 The spec also wanted me to redisplay the missed cards, so I used the 'splice' command to rewrite the data array in-place after each choice.
 (An alternative way to code this might be to use a linked list for the dataset, but 'splice' simplifies the code, making it a single-line op.)

+The 'reset' button re-copies the static data array into the working array, using 'slice'.

 ## Data persistence and data upload
-Currently the dataset is pre-loaded into a JS array which is read once when the page is loaded.
-When I add the upload feature I will be converting this to JSON, so that the user can upload a JSON file.
+Currently there is a static dataset, pre-loaded into a JS array which is read once when the page is loaded.

 Eventually I will add the ability to upload your own dataset, which will require a back end.
-I did spend some time researching this.
+When I add the upload feature  the user can upload a data file in JSON format.
 With Github Pages, you cannot host a back end, but there is a web service called Glitch which I will eventually incorporate into this project.
 Glitch hosting is free, and I can use a file-based database such as sqlite3-db or low-db to store the data.
 More info here: https://glitch.com/@storage

 ## Resources